openhwgroup/cva6/docs/VerifStrat/source/quick_start.rst

    $ cd $CORE_V_VERIF/bin
    $ pip install -r requirements.txt

-3. A GCC cross-compiler (aka "the `Toolchain <https://github.com/openhwgroup/core-v-verif/blob/master/cv32e40p/sim/TOOLCHAIN.md#core-v-toolchain>`_")
+3. A GCC cross-compiler (aka "the `Toolchain <https://github.com/openhwgroup/core-v-verif/blob/master/cv32e40p/sim/TOOLCHAIN.md#core-v-toolchain>`_").
+   Even if you already have a toolchain, please do follow that link and read **TOOLCHAIN.md** for recommended ENV variables to point to it.
 4. `Verilator <https://veripool.org/guide/latest/install.html>`_.

 Once the above is in place type the following::